zone117x/node-cryptonote-pool/README.md

 #### 5) Host the front-end

-Simply host the contents of the `website` directory on file server capable of serving simple static files.
+Simply host the contents of the `website_example` directory on file server capable of serving simple static files.

-In the `website` directory copy `config_example.js` to `config.js` then edit the variables in the file to use your pool's specific configuration.
+Edit the variables in the `website_example/config.js` file to use your pool's specific configuration.
 Variable explanations:

 ```javascript